-- demand in the plant-based meat category and for our products; - · our rate of revenue generation; - · the results of our review of our global operations and the successful implementation of our ongoing cost-reduction initiatives; - timing to adjust our supply chain and cost structure in response to material fluctuations in product demand; - the number and characteristics of any additional products or manufacturing processes we develop or acquire to serve new or existing markets;
+- demand in the plant-based meat category and for our products; - · our rate of revenue generation; - the results of our review of our global operations and the successful implementation of our ongoing cost-reduction initiatives including our continued review of our operations in China, which may include scaling back or discontinuing some or all of our operations in China; - timing to adjust our supply chain and cost structure in response to material fluctuations in product demand; - the number and characteristics of any additional products or manufacturing processes we develop or acquire to serve new or existing markets:

-- our investment in and build out of our Campus Headquarters, including the timing and success of subleasing, assigning or otherwise transferring any excess space we may have at our Campus Headquarters; - the success of, and expenses associated with, our marketing initiatives; - our investment in manufacturing and facilities to optimize our manufacturing and production capacity, including underutilization fees, termination fees and exit costs; - · our investments in real property and joint ventures; - the costs required to fund domestic and international operations and growth; - the scope, progress, results and costs of researching and developing future products or improvements to existing products or manufacturing processes; - any lawsuits related to our products or commenced against us, including the class actions brought against us or the derivative actions brought against certain of our current and former directors and officers; - the expenses needed to attract and retain skilled personnel; - · variations in product selling prices and costs; - the timing and success of changes to our pricing architecture within certain channels including the recent price increases of certain of our products in our U.S. retail and foodservice channels, and the mix of products sold: - the level of trade and promotional spending to support our products appropriately; - the expenses associated with our sales force; our management of accounts receivable, inventory, accounts payable and other working capital accounts; - the impact of foreign currency exchange fluctuations on our cash balances; - · the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing intellectual property claims, including litigation costs and the outcome of such litigation; and - the timing, receipt and amount of sales of, or royalties on, any future approved products, if any.
+- our investment in and build out of our Campus Headquarters, including the timing and success of subleasing, assigning or otherwise transferring excess space or negotiating a partial lease termination at our Campus Headquarters on terms advantageous to us or at all; - the success of, and expenses associated with, our marketing initiatives: - our investment in manufacturing and facilities to optimize our manufacturing and production capacity, including underutilization fees, termination fees and exit costs; - · our investments in real property and joint ventures; - the costs required to fund domestic and international operations and growth; - the scope, progress, results and costs of researching and developing future products or improvements to existing products or manufacturing processes; - any lawsuits related to our products or commenced against us, including the class actions brought against us or the derivative actions brought against certain of our current and former directors and officers; - the expenses needed to attract and retain skilled personnel; - · variations in product selling prices and costs; - the timing and success of changes to our pricing architecture within certain channels including price increases of certain of our products in our U.S. retail and foodservice channels, and the mix of products sold: - the level of trade and promotional spending to support our products appropriately; - the expenses associated with our sales force; our management of accounts receivable, inventory, accounts payable and other working capital accounts; - the impact of foreign currency exchange rate fluctuations on our cash balances; - · the costs associated with being a public company; - the costs involved in preparing, filing, prosecuting, maintaining, defending and enforcing intellectual property claims, including litigation costs and the outcome of such litigation; and - · the timing, receipt and amount of sales of, or royalties on, any future approved products, if any.

-Additional funds may not be available when we need them, on terms that are acceptable to us, or at all.
+Additional funds may not be available when we need them, on terms that are favorable or acceptable to us, or at all.
 If adequate funds are not available to us on a timely basis, we may be required to:

-- · delay, limit, reduce or terminate our manufacturing, research and development activities; or - delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to generate revenue and achieve profitability.
+- delay, limit, reduce or terminate our manufacturing, research and development activities; or - delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to generate revenue and achieve profitability.